JorgeCardona/pandas-dataset-handler/README.md

-# PandasDatasetProcessor
+# PandasDatasetHandler

-`PandasDatasetProcessor` is a Python package that provides utility functions for loading, saving, and processing datasets using Pandas DataFrames.
+`PandasDatasetHandler` is a Python package that provides utility functions for loading, saving, and processing datasets using Pandas DataFrames.
 It supports multiple file formats for reading and writing, as well as partitioning datasets into smaller chunks.

 ## Features
 - Load datasets from multiple file formats (CSV, JSON, XML, Parquet, ORC, HDF5, etc.).